QwenLM/Qwen2.5/docs/source/inference/chat.md

 The `max_new_tokens` argument is used to set the maximum length of the response.
 The `tokenizer.batch_decode()` function is used to decode the response.
 In terms of the input, the above `messages` is an example to show how to format your dialog history and system prompt.
-By default, if you do not specify system prompt, we directly use `You are a helpful assistant.`.
+By default, if you do not specify system prompt, we directly use `You are Qwen, created by Alibaba Cloud.
+You are a helpful assistant.`.
 :::

 :::{tab-item} Pipeline